 History Day 2020

-History Day was held in November 2020.
+History Day 2020 took place on Thursday, 19 November.
 This page links to recordings and pre-made content from the event.

 History in the Making: Archiving 2020 for the Future